symbol/symbol-docs/source/concepts/harvesting.rst

 Node owners can use a **remote account** to **act as proxy** and sign off the newly created blocks, while harvesting fees are still collected by their main account. **The remote account has no funds**, so the fact that its private key is exposed in a configuration file on the node is not a concern.
 The :ref:`importance score <importance-calculation>` is still based on the main account.

-In this setup the main account is still called the Harvester, for simplicity, whereas the remote account is called a Proxy.
+In this setup the main account is still called the **Harvester**, for simplicity, whereas the remote account is called a **Proxy**.

 Remote harvesting is enabled just like :ref:`local harvesting <local-harvesting>` but using the remote account's private key in the ``harvesterSigningPrivateKey`` property and announcing an :ref:`AccountKeyLink transaction <account-key-link-transaction>` that links the remote and main accounts.

 This is the **recommended method** for node owners.
+See the :doc:`Harvesting guides <../guides/harvesting/index>` for step-by-step instructions on how to activate remote harvesting.

 .. _delegated-harvesting: